The Garden Grazer

 5 stars

 These are AMAZING!
 I’ve made them twice now and my husband I sort of fight over who gets to have the leftovers for lunch.
 This recipe has changed our family weekly meals and inspired me to include more vegetarian dishes.
-Ty!
+Thank you!

 Reply